dcunited001/dcunited001.github.io/_posts/2016-07-17-diversity-is-americas-strength.md

 Conner."
 If I do move to somewhere, by myself, where no one knows me -- as I have done two or three times -- and I disconnect my Facebook, it's only a matter of time before that smeared, discredited image catches up to me.
+And it's not me, yet who feels the door getting slammed in their face, time after time?

 I'm tired of it because I have sacrificed a lot of opportunities to maintain specific political viewpoints.
-To have some issue like that just carelessly tossed around to discredit me is bullshit!
-Someone that does that, knowingly, willingly?
+Specifically, to have some issue like that just carelessly tossed around to discredit me is bullshit!
+Someone that does that, willingly, with comprehension of how those actions would foment negativity?
 They need to go piss on a powerline.